vgandari/tok/ROADMAP.md

 ## Next Steps

+- [ ] Flag problematic deadlines
+  - set flag indicating if any children have later deadline
+    - start at root, go to leaf nodes, check if any children have later deadline than parent, set flag in parent indicating that a child has a later deadline if child has later deadline, or child flag set to true
+    - if flag is set to true, show deadline of this node in red
+- [ ] Update README with tasks vs topics, and deadline keys
+- [ ] Put references at end of chapter (or document if max heading depth
+      < 3)
+- [ ] Add examples as immediate successors
+  - Topic has `examples: Vec<Node<?>>` field
+  - print examples in `write_tex` function
+- [ ] Add exercises at end of chapters
+  - only if chapters are generated
+  - Topic has `exercises: Vec<Node<?>>` field
+  - gather and print exercises in `write_tex` function
+  - set flag indicating that all nodes in a chapter lack exercises to avoid unnecessary loop over nodes
 - [ ] Allow for changing dependency relationships (generalizations)
 - [ ] `hist` key for providing historical context, not necessary for technical understanding